-- 4. The premises concerned are currently licensed for the sale of alcohol for consumption off the premises 09:00 23:00 Monday to Sunday. - 5.
-The application for a review of the premises licence has been applied for by Doncaster Trading Standards, a Responsible Authority under the Licensing Act 2003, and relates to 'the prevention of crime and disorder' and 'public safety' licensing objectives. - 6.
-A summary of the application is attached as Appendix B to this report. - 7.
+- 4. The premises concerned are currently a Cricket Club.
+The application is for a new Club Premises Certificate so they may supply alcohol and conduct other qualifying club activities from their premises. - 5.
+To avoid a representation from South Yorkshire Police the applicant has agreed to reduce the hours for sale of alcohol and add further conditions, this information is shown at appendix B - 6.
+A summary of the amended application is attached as Appendix B to this report. - 7.
 A location plan of the premises is attached at Appendix C.

 - 8. A copy of the application is attached at Appendix D. - 9.
-Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's statement of Licensing Policy, any licensing application under the Act, for a review of a premises licence must be determined by the Licensing Sub-Committee having regard to the evidence before it. - 10.
-The current premises licence, which shows the permitted licensable activities and conditions, is reproduced at Appendix E. - 11.
-A relevant Representation regarding the application has been received from South Yorkshire Police Responsible Authority, which relates to one or more of the four licensing objectives.
-The representation, which does not form part of the public report, but as required by law, has been provided to the Premises Licence Holder and to the members of the Licensing Sub-Committee as Appendix F. - 12.
-The applicant has indicated that a copy of the application for review was sent to the Premises Licence Holder and Responsible Authorities.
+Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's Statement of Licensing Policy, any licensing application under the Act in respect of which representations have been made to the Licensing Authority and which have not been withdrawn or resolved by mediation fall to be determined by the Licensing Sub-Committee having regard to the evidence before it. - 10.
+One relevant representation regarding the application has been received from the local Parish Council which relates to one or more of the four licensing objectives.
+The representation, which do not form part of the public report, but as required by law, have been provided to the applicant and to the members of the Licensing Sub-Committee as Appendix E. - 11.
+Appendix F which do not form part of the public report, but as required by law, have been provided to the applicant and to the members of the Licensing Sub-Committee.
+Appendix F in the report shows mediation between the applicant (text shown in red) and the objector.
+However mediation between both parties has failed and the objection remains. - 12.
+A copy of the application has been sent to each of the Responsible Authorities.
+Details of the application have been published on the Council website.